Sue Ieraci: Emergency medicine

 Ieraci is vocal in supporting better processes and structures for emergency medicine.
 Her conference presentations have been greeted with applause and support, and she has been quoted on aspects of delivering best practice emergency medicine in both the press and in medical journals.
 At a meeting of the Australasian College for Emergency Medicine she spoke of the burden upon emergency departments due to the level of inexperience of a number of junior doctors.

 She is involved with the Network of Women in Emergency Medicine (NoWEM) group which is "a community of Emergency Physicians celebrating and promoting the advancement of women in medicine in Australasia."

 Ieraci has been involved with researching and problem solving around issues associated with integrating large eHealth IT systems.
-She is also actively working for better patient management in, and community expectations of, Australian emergency departments.
+She is also currently working for better patient management in, and community expectations of, Australian emergency departments.
 Her publicly expressed opinions on emergency management issues have not been without criticism.